-- Be sure you're making the most of all the discounts available to students, such as the 16-25 Railcard and National Union of Students (NUS) extra card.
+- be sure you're making the most of all the discounts available to students, such as the 16-25 Railcard and TOTUM (previously known as NUS extra)

 Don't forget to ask for help if you’re in trouble - try the National Association of Student Money Advisers (NASMA) or the Money Advice Service.

 Sadly, financial fraud is a fact of life, whether or not you're a student.

 But if you're only just starting higher education, it might be the first time you've had to think about the best ways to protect yourself against these types of criminals.